Download Instructions as PDF

 We do not recommend creating an additional SPF record.
 In fact, OpenSPF recommends that organizations combine multiple SPF entries into a single entry.

-For example, if an organization had three SPF entries...
+For example, let's pretend that an organization has three SPF entries as shown below:

 v=spf1 mx ip4:67.108.8.192/26 ~all

-...then a combined SPF entry would look something like this:
+A single combined SPF entry would look like this: